 So write with a combination of short, medium, and long sentences.
 Create a sound that pleases the reader’s ear.
 Don’t just write words.
 Write music.

-The difference between the first paragraph and the second and third paragraphs is stark.
+The difference in sentence structure between the first paragraph and the second and third paragraphs is stark.
 To get the full effect, read them aloud.

 This advice is not just useful for novelists; it is also important when it comes to writing a speech.
 You want to vary the sentences so that there is a dynamic flow to your words.
 When the sentences contrast, the words come alive.

-For example, take Barack Obama’s speech after the 2008 New Hampshire Primary:
+For example, take the sentence structure in Barack Obama’s speech after the 2008 New Hampshire Primary:

 It was a creed written into the founding documents that declared the destiny of a nation.
 Yes, we can.